thomasridd/dockside/README.md

 #####Virtual Private Cloud setup (VPC)

- 1. Click Create New VPC
+ 1. Click **Create New VPC**
  2. Give it a name and the default CIDR block (10.0.0.0/16)
  3. Select your VPC and pick Actions->Edit DNS Hostnames
  4. Select Yes and Save
+ 5. Click Internet Gateways
+ 6. Click **Create Internet Gateway**
+ 7. Give it a name and Save
+ 8. Select and click Attach to VPC
+ 9. Select your VPC
  5. Click Subnets
- 6. Click Create New Subnet
+ 6. Click **Create New Subnet**
  7. Give it a name and the default CIDR block (10.0.0.0/24)
  8. Select your Subnet and pick Actions->Modify Auto-Assign public IP
  9. Check Yes and Save
+ 10. Select the **Route Table** tab
+ 11. Click the link to the current route table
+ 12. Add a link 0.0.0.0/0 to your Internet Gateway

+So to catch up we've created a new virtual network, added a subnet that our server is going to sit on, and hooked it up to the internet.

 ##### EC2 Server setup

  2. Click EC2 to go to your virtual servers
  3. Click Launch Instance
  4. Click Select next to the  default Amazon Linux AMI
  5. Pick t2.small as the Instance Type
  12. Click Security
  13. Click Add rule - Fill in protocol TCP, port 80, source 0.0.0.0
  6. Click Launch
  7. Select new keypair, think of a sensible name, and download

 ####3.
 Connect to AWS
 [Connect to your instance](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-connect-to-instance-linux.html) is the next request from Chris.
 Again it is really simple stuff for people used to AWS.
 I had problems.

 This is the terminal command